-- Mining of lithium and copper, two necessary ingredients for the batteries used in electric vehicles, can wreak havoc on precious ecosystems and threaten the well-being of communities at the mining sites.
+- Mining of lithium and copper, two necessary ingredients for the batteries used in electric vehicles, can be damaging to precious ecosystems and threaten the well-being of communities near mining sites.1

 - Electric charging station locations may not be accessible or the electric battery range may be insufficient for some situations.